Skip to main content

 Email: lcs.ga@coleg.gov

 A proposal must be accompanied by the names and addresses of two people who are representing the proponents in all matters relating to the proposal.
-Telephone numbers and email addresses are also appreciated to speed communications with the designated representatives of proponents.
-Staff will communicate by email in most cases.
+Telephone numbers and email addresses are also appreciated, and staff will communicate by email in most cases.

-The Legislative Council Staff gives the proposal a number and schedules a public meeting, which will be two weeks from the date the measure is filed.
+The Legislative Council Staff gives the proposal a number and schedules a public meeting, which will take place exactly two weeks from the date the measure is filed.
 The Legislative Council Staff also provides public notice of the date, time, and place for the meeting and the language of the proposal.
 A proponent can withdraw a proposal at any time.

 Step 2: Review and Comment Meeting